-The capabilities of all new employees with regard to their responsibilities, their own health and safety and that of pupils in their care will be taken into account before employment starts.
+The capabilities of all new employees with regard to their responsibilities, their own health and safety and that of pupils in their care will be considered before employment starts.
 Adequate information and training will be given by the Health and Safety Co-ordinator to ensure that they are aware of the school's health and safety arrangements.